rmartinho/flamingdangerzone/_posts/travel/2014-09-12-planes-are-slow-teleporters.markdown

 In this context, their distance can only be meaningfully expressed in hours, not kilometres.
-The engineer in me wants to punch myself for those last two sentences, but the me that actually traveled between those points wants to slap the engineer for not getting the point.
+The engineer in me wants to punch myself for those last two sentences, but the me that actually traveled between those points wants to slap the engineer for trying to reduce everything to numbers.

 On a plane, the intervening space becomes the intervening time; the space is reduced to the plane itself.